MhadhbiXissam/dfnim/README.md

     L.register("nim",regs)
     L.pop(1)
 ```
 2-  Build the nim code :
-to build the nim code to be used in defld run :
+to build the nim code to be used in defld  :
+*   Left click mouse on `MyExtension.nim` in `assests` you will see build editor script .
+ **OR**
+*   run from shell

 ```bash
 python BuildExt.py
 ```